 In any case, if you're experiencing a problem with your steering system on your Ford Focus, here's some info that might help you get a diagnosis:

 Problem: The car "pulls" hard to the right when you really get on the gas.

 Odds are, if your Focus seems to want to steer right when you really get on the gas, you're experiencing torque steer.
-If you've got a high-powered Focus ST - or a Focus with some awesome after-market power add-ons - you might just have to live with torque steer as part of owning your high performance car.
-At some level, torque steer is an inevitable consequence of driving a FWD car with a lot of power.
+If you've got a high-powered Focus ST - or a Focus with some awesome after-market power add-ons - you might just have to live with torque steer as part of owning your high-performance car.
+At some level, torque steer is an inevitable consequence of driving an FWD car with a lot of power.

 But if you've got a normal, unmodified car, torque steer is a symptom of a handful of problems:

 - After-market wheels can sometimes be to blame, depending on their size

 - Uneven inflation in your tires and/or uneven wear

 - Loose or worn parts in the steering rack, linkage, or bearings

 If you're experiencing torque steer, it's a good idea to check your tire pressure and then look over your suspension system for looseness or play (or mention it to your auto mechanic so they can check it).

 Problem: The steering "jumps" in an unpredictable direction every time you hit a bump of some kind.